 You can also take crafts your child has made and frame them, mount them on coasters, or publish a small book.
 Family members are usually happy to purchase and support entrepreneurial children.

 If your child entrepreneur is already planning a lemonade stand at your summer yard sale or for weekends at your local park, suggest that she sell her crafts on the side.

 Setting up a lemonade stand in a similar place and at a similar time throughout the summer can be a great way to attract more customers who know your child is going to be there.

 3. Set up a booth at a craft show or farmer’s market

-Check with your local schools, churches, and non-profit organizations, since many of them will run craft fairs, particularly around the holidays, featuring kid-made items.
-Often times, these craft fairs will donate the proceeds to a local charity, though.
-If this is the case, remind your crafter that selling something at a craft fair like this, even if it doesn’t put money in her piggy bank right away, can help her market to new customers!
+Check with your local schools, churches, and non-profit organizations.
+Many of these organizations will run craft fairs, particularly around the holidays, featuring kid-made items.
+These craft fairs might donate the proceeds to a local charity, though.

-Helping kids start their own business at a young age is a fantastic way to grow good money habits, as well as to encourage creativity and businesslike thinking early on.
+Helping kids start their own business at a young age is a fantastic way to grow good money habits.
+It will also encourage creativity and businesslike thinking early on.

 Remember watch closely if your child is selling crafts to strangers or on the internet.
 There are unsavory customers out there and you want to protect your child against losing money or getting hurt.